 If subject to the U.S. Qualification Standards, the Appointed Actuary shall annually attest to having met the continuing education requirements under Section 3 of the U.S. Qualification Standards for issuing Actuarial Opinions.
 As agreed with the actuarial organizations, the Casualty Actuarial Society (CAS) and Society of Actuaries (SOA) will determine the process for receiving the attestations for their respective members and make available the attestations to the public.
 An Appointed Actuary subject to the U.S. Qualification Standards and not a member of the CAS or SOA shall select one of the above organizations to submit their attestation.

-The Appointed Actuary shall provide to the Board of Directors qualification documentation on occasion of their appointment, and on an annual basis thereafter, directly or through company management.
+The Appointed Actuary shall provide to the Board of Directors qualification documentation on occasion of their appointment, and at a minimum once every five years thereafter, or whenever there is a material change in the insurer’s operations or exposure.
+Qualification documentation may be provided to the Board directly or through company management.
 The documentation should include brief biographical information and a description of how the definition of “Qualified Actuary” is met or expected to be met (in the case of continuing education) for that year.
 The documentation should describe the Appointed Actuary’s responsible experience relevant to the subject of the Actuarial Opinion.
 The Board of Directors shall document their review of those materials and any other information they may deem relevant, including information that may be requested directly from the Appointed Actuary.
 It is generally expected that the review of the Appointed Actuary’s qualification documentation should take place at the level within a holding company structure that is responsible for overseeing insurance operations.
 If a statutory entity is a subsidiary or a non-lead pool member with an Appointed Actuary whose qualifications were reviewed by the pool lead or principal’s Board, the statutory entity’s Board can satisfy the review requirement by acknowledging the parent Board’s review.
 This can be done by noting in the meeting minutes the name of the principal or lead entity and the date the parent Board reviewed the qualification documentation, or by attaching a copy of the parent Board’s meeting minutes reflecting their review of the qualification documentation.
 The qualification documentation shall be considered workpapers and be available for inspection upon regulator request or during a financial examination.